-The library and educational technology program is designed to expose students to a wide variety of classic and contemporary literature, instill a life-long love of reading, and develop their information literacy skills.
-The library collections will contain specific materials that support the curriculum and provide students with a variety of high-quality literature and technological resources.
-The program has been crafted to reflect expectations of students set forth in several authoritative sources, including:

-- The Big6 model for teaching information skills, which was created by Mike Eisenberg and Bob Berkowitz (1998). - Information Literacy Standards developed by the American Association of School Librarians (AASL). - The Association for Educational Communications and Technology (AECT).
+The Library and Educational Technology Program is designed to expose students to a wide variety of classic and contemporary literature, instill a life-long love of reading and develop information literacy skills.
+The program has been crafted to reflect expectations of students set forth in several authoritative sources, including: the Big6 model for teaching information skills created by Mike Eisenberg and Bob Berkowitz (1998), Information Literacy Standards developed by the American Association of School Librarians ("AASL"), and The Association for Educational Communications and Technology ("AECT").